3-Day Istanbul Itinerary for First-Timers | Turkey

 Here’s our suggested 3-day Istanbul itinerary which is just perfect for first-timers to the city.
 It follows what we did during our time there, plus a bit extra as we were worn out from Cappadocia so took it a bit slower).

 It covers many of the main sights and attractions and will give you a taste of many aspects of this incredible city.
 It’s based on three full days and nights in Istanbul, but you may want to mix and match or skip some things depending on your flight times or interests.
+Be sure to get a Turkey Sim card, either an eSim, or a physical Tourist Sim card when you arrive so you can refer back to this itinerary whilst you are there.

 Day 1 Istanbul Itinerary – Sultanahmet Sightseeing